 Outgoing Scholarships are available to tenants or employed barristers of each of the Inns up to five years' practice as a barrister (not including pupillage).
 Scholarships usually start in July and last for three months, but arrangements are necessarily dependent on what is suitable to the host firm.
 It should be stressed that, whilst offering opportunities for travel within the country to be visited, a Pegasus Scholarship should not be regarded as a holiday.
 Pegasus scholars are expected by their host firm to play a full part in the practice of the firm.
 The experience is unlikely to be mutually worthwhile unless the scholar throws himself or herself wholeheartedly into the work.

 Each year a scholar is sent to a commercial law firm in Bermuda.
 The scholarship lasts for 6 weeks (usually during the summer).
-The law firm normally provides accommodation and pays a salary.
+The 2017 placement is likely to be with Appleby.
+The law firm normally provides accommodation and a living allowance.

 One placement is available in Dubai.
 The time spent on the placement is split between a commercial law firm and the DIFC courts.
 The scholarship lasts for up to 3 months (usually starting in September).
 Assistance is provided in finding accommodation and a monthly allowance is provided.

 Three scholarships are available each year to Wellington, New Zealand.
 These scholarships were formerly organised by the offices of Lord Cooke of Thornden KBE and are currently organised by the Crown Law Office.
-Scholars can spend three months with a law firm, the Crown Law Office or in barristers' chambers.
+Scholars can spend three months with a law firm, the Crown Law Office or in barristers' chambers and almost all practice areas can be considered for these placements.
 In each case help is given with finding accommodation and a stipend to cover expenses is provided.

-Each year one scholar spends up to three months in a commercial law firm in Singapore.
+Each year one scholar spends 6 to 8 weeks in a commercial law firm in Singapore.
 A monthly allowance is provided jointly by the host law firm and the Trust.

 A placement of up to 3 months with the European Court of Human Rights.
 The successful scholar will be expected to fit in with the court's timetable as they only take scholars on specific start dates.
 The Trust provides a stipend and will cover travel costs.